PA-RISC Chipsets

 U2 and UTurn chipset

-PA-RISC computers based on 32-bit and 64-bit processors with a Runway processor interface used a U2 or UTurn system design and chipsets.
-U2 and UTurn are the I/O adapters and MMC/SMC the memory controllers that each attach other subsystems to the main Runway processor bus.
-Also called IOAs, UTurn and U2 attach the GSC main system bus with devices and I/O to the Runway to the processors.
-This setup allowed HP to use a standard frontend with UTurn in different system designs with different backends to support memory or I/O technologies.
+HP UTurn and U2 attach the GSC main system bus with devices and I/O via Runway bus to the CPUs.
+This setup allowed HP to use a standard frontend with UTurn in different PA-RISC system designs with different backends to support memory or I/O technologies.

 - Runway bus interface to CPU/memory bus, 64-bit wide, 120 MHz, 960 MB/s peak bandwidth